Casa Lovina

 WHAT IS GOLD VERMEIL?

 Gold thickness is the biggest difference between vermeil and gold-filled jewelry.
 Both gold-filled jewelry and vermeil jewelry can have a layer of solid gold over a sterling silver base, but gold-filled jewelry has a much thicker gold sheet rolled onto brass.
-Unlike other gold jewelry, vermeil is usually thinner, and the gold layer is achieved by using gold leaf or powder instead of a sheet of gold.
+Unlike other gold jewelry, vermeil is usually thinner, and the gold layer is achieved by using gold leaf, liquid or powder instead of a sheet of gold.

 Vermeil jewelry, on the other hand, must have a sterling silver base.
 Gold plating comes in a variety of thicknesses, whereas vermeil must be at least 2.5 microns thick.